alam-anwar/team-library/questions.md

 5. how should the UI look?
 6. how far into the past/future should the calender go?
 7. do you want notifications?
+8. What are the different types of users who will be using this app?
+Is it just librarian and user?
+9. When users are viewing books, is their an option for them to send a request to the librarian to checkout that specific book?
+10. What other 'resources' are users going to be searching for?
+How many categories are we looking at when filtering searches?
 # For ourselves

 ## UI